bobzurad/zsandbox.azurewebsites.net/java/ecomapp/readme.md

 ## Prerequisites
 * Java 21
 * Maven 3
-* Docker
+* Docker (optional)

 ## Dev Setup

 Install Java and Maven.
 If you have [asdf](https://asdf-vm.com) installed, you can run `asdf install java` and `asdf install maven` to make sure that the proper versions are installed.

 ### Data Persistence

 For data persistence, this project uses Docker containers for PostgreSQL and pgAdmin.
+This project is also configured to use an in-memory database, by using the `h2` profile.
+The default profile uses PostgreSQL in a  Docker container.

 To start the docker containers, run: `docker compose up`

-- PostgreSQL is available at localhost:5432
+* PostgreSQL is available at localhost:5432
-- pgAdmin is accessible at http://localhost:5433
+* pgAdmin is accessible at http://localhost:5433
-  - create a connection to the server at `postgres:5432`
+  * create a connection to the server at `postgres:5432`
-- see `.env` for credentials
+* see `.env` for credentials

 Data is loaded into PostgreSQL from the `.sql` scripts in the `./db` folder.
 To clear and reset all sql data, run the following: